 - Economic Moat: This refers to a company’s sustainable competitive advantage over its rivals.
 Companies with wide economic moats are generally considered more stable and profitable in the long run.

-- Management Quality: Assessing the competence, integrity, and strategic vision of a company’s leadership team is crucial.
+- Management Quality: Assessing the competence, integrity, and strategic vision of a company’s leadership team is key.

 - Financial Health: This includes examining a company’s balance sheet, cash flow, profitability, and debt levels.